Baby boomers move to walkable towns because of the ideal experience and quality of life that’s offered.

 While the walking hasn’t been exclusive, for years our visits to the library, shopping, museums, and entertainment venues were done on foot.

-Health and Convenience.
+Health and convenience.

-Walking is an easy and excellent exercise for retirees.
+Walkable towns offer easy and excellent exercise for retirees.

 My love affair with walking didn’t start until middle-age.
 I hated walking as a kid because keeping up with my mother’s fast pace made my side hurt.
 But, it’s an undeniable fact that walking keeps you fit.